loopDelicious/facial-recognition/README.md

     (venv) $ pip install -r requirements.txt

 ## Step 1: Create a custom face recognition dataset
-Find `headshots.py` and update row 3 with your name (or row 5 of `headshots_picam.py` if using Pi camera).
+Create a new subfolder inside `dataset` using your first name, like `Joyce`, to contain your photos.

-    (venv) $ python headshots.py
+    (venv) $ python headshots.py Joyce

-Run this command to open a new webcam window.
+Then run this command to open a new webcam window, passing in the name of your new subfolder.
+Use `headshots_picam.py` if using a Pi camera.
 Press the spacebar to take at least 10 pictures of your face from different angles.
 When you're done, **ESC** to close the window.
 Repeat this step to add more friends, creating a separate folder for each person.

 ## Step 2: Train the model